 Roll backs – Exercise with resistance bands for abs!

-I love using exercise resistance bands for Pilates roll backs, They provide me with much more control and the ability to use better technique.
+I love using exercise resistance bands for Pilates rollbacks.
+They provide me with much more control and the ability to use better technique.
 Start as pictured with the band under your feet and one end in each hand.
-Draw your belly button in, scoop your pelvis under and roll slowly down your spine.
+Draw your belly button in, scoop your pelvis under, and roll slowly down your spine.
 The goal is to round your back so that you roll down one vertebra at a time.
-For this exercise, if you add more resistance it will make it easier.
+For this exercise, adding more resistance will make it easier.

-Then slowly roll back up, again curving the spine and working through one vertebra at a time.
+Then, slowly roll back up, again curving the spine and working through one vertebra at a time.
 Sit up straight, back into the start position.
-If you’re after a resistance band abs exercise, this is a great one to do.
-Remember that control and technique and most important.
+If you’re after a resistance-band abs exercise, this is a great one.
+Remember that control and technique are most important.
 Only go as low as your experience level allows.

 Leg circles – Legs/lower abs exercise with resistance bands

-Lie down on your back with the band around your foot as pictured.
+Lie down on your back with the band around your foot, as pictured.
 It’s quite advanced to have both legs extended (photo one).
-Therefore you can keep the bottom leg bent if required (photo two).
-Alternatively, place the band around the back of the thigh so that both legs are bent (absolute beginner option – photo three).
+Therefore, you can keep the bottom leg bent if required (see photo 2).
+Alternatively, place the band around the back of the thigh with both legs bent (absolute beginner option – photo three).

 Once you’ve got the hang of that, make the circles bigger, as pictured.
-Remember that it’s important to keep both hips on the ground.
+Remember to keep both hips on the ground.
 If you find they’re lifting off, keep your circles small until you’re more advanced.
 Repeat the circles in the opposite direction and then change legs.

 Stretchy band exercises: Back extensions